mohjaiswal/Softbank_Vision_Fund/README.md

 #### SoftBank Vision Fund 1

-The inaugural fund was launched in 2017 with SoftBank being an anchor investor alongise West Asia and tech giants like Apple also participating in a $100 billion corpus focused on cutting the big cheques and dominating with late-stage investing stratergies.
+The inaugural fund was launched in 2017 with SoftBank being an anchor investor alongside West Asia and tech giants like Apple also participating in a $100 billion corpus focused on cutting the big cheques and dominating with late-stage investing stratergies.
 This while being an aggresive stratergy for expansion, faced challenges with fund deployment and exiting investments.

 #### SoftBank Vision Fund 2

-Masayoshi Son, the head if the SoftBank group was eager to launch SVF 2 in 2019, two years after the inception of SVF 1.
+Masayoshi Son, the head of the SoftBank group was eager to launch SVF 2 in 2019, two years after the inception of SVF 1.
 This time the fund was about 40% the size of SVF 1.
 The key differentiatior was in the concentration of investments, SVF2  was sparsely scattered at 3x the number of investments as compared to SVF1.

 ### Why this matters